YallaCalculators

 Strategies to Minimize Fees

-• Choose Free Cards When Possible: Free cards like RAKBANK Titanium offer excellent rewards (5% cashback) with zero annual fee.
+• Choose Free Cards When Possible: Free cards like RAKBANK Titanium offer strong rewards — up to 5% cashback on groceries and dining (capped at AED 150/month combined, with a AED 5,000 minimum monthly spend) and 1% on everything else — with zero annual fee.
 Only pay annual fees if the net value (rewards - fees) is higher than free alternatives.

 • Meet Fee Waiver Conditions: If a card offers fee waiver for annual spending, calculate if you’ll naturally meet it.
 If yes, the card is effectively free.